 Expenses are paid via a weekly BACS run every Thursday, with funds credited to your bank account the following Monday.

 Enter the first and last date of the period for which the claim is being made.
 All claims should be submitted within three months of the expenditure being incurred.

 Payment will be via BACS, unless a specific request is received for payment by cheque.
 Your remittance advice will be sent by email - please insert your email address if this is your first claim.
 If you do not have an email address, please enter the address to which you wish your remittance advice to be sent.

 If this is your first claim or a revision to an existing instruction, enter the full details of your bank account number and sort code - otherwise, leave this box blank.
 Please ensure all figures are clear.

 University of Warwick employee and fee payable

 Circle 'Yes' or 'No' as to whether you are a University of Warwick employee.
 If 'Yes', enter your job title.
 If 'No' you should use this form only if you are not being paid a fee by the University but are just claiming expenses.
 If you are not an employee and are claiming expenses in connection with work for which a fee is payable then you should use a VAM expenses form.
-The employment status of the claimant must be clearly stated to ensure the claim is processed in accordance with Inland Revenue rules.
+The employment status of the claimant must be clearly stated to ensure the claim is processed in accordance with HMRC rules.

 If this is your first claim leave this box blank, otherwise insert your 8-digit vendor number (beginning with '3').
 For subsequent claims your vendor number should be ascertained from your remittance advice or from SAP.
 If the vendor number is not inserted your claim will be returned unpaid (except for new claimants).